-In her continuing art pieces Severijns sought to examine the theme of displacement and how the stages of nature intertwine with human conditions such as being uprooted, nesting and revival.
+Her contemporary paper art journey began as a study of the cycles of nature and progressed to social and humanistic themes.
+In her earlier pieces, Severijns sought to analyze the theme of displacement and how the stages of nature intertwine with human conditions such as forced uprooting, nesting and revival.

 As a quest for a deeper and more profound exploration of the displacement theme she started to examine the fundamental basic needs of people who are displaced.
-Her recent artworks concentrate on a reconceptualization of a humanitarian first need.
+Her recent artworks concentrate on a re-conceptualization of a humanitarian first need.

 Works in the collection are available for purchase.
 The artist also accepts commissioned projects.

-All images and text copyright by Bianca Severijns 2016 – 2018
+All images and text copyright by Bianca Severijns 2016 – 2019